music-suite/music-suite/README.md

 already installed.
 On OSX you can either download these, or use Homebrew, or MacPorts.
 You should be able to install these on Windows as well.

-For OSX and Linux users, install ghcup using [https://www.haskell.org/ghcup/](these instructions).
-If you're using Windows consult a guide on current bet practices for installing Haskell on Windows.
+For OSX and Linux users, install ghcup using [these instructions](https://www.haskell.org/ghcup).
+If you're using Windows consult a guide on current best practices for installing Haskell on Windows.
 Some of the instructions below may not work on Windows..